 New York State of Mind

-I worked 60-hour weeks, was made to feel bad when I took any mandatory time off, and I had a pay scale that I felt didn’t reflected my true value.
-Through reading books such as Rich Dad, Poor Dad and The 4-Hour Workweek on my subway commutes, I realized that I didn’t want to exchange the bulk of my time for little money any longer.
+I worked 60-hour weeks, was made to feel bad when I took any mandatory time off and had a pay scale that I felt didn’t reflect my true value.

 Turns out I loved working for myself.
 I never wanted a “real job” again.